How to pass your driving theory test

 Practice makes perfect in the driving theory test, so get up to speed before you book your test online

-So read on for a full explanation of the driving theory test itself, what you need to do to pass first time, and what happens next once you've aced it!
-There’s also a separate guide on the hazard perception test, too.
+Read on to find out how to pass your driving theory test on the first attempt, what mark you need to pass, our top tips to succeed and what happens next once you've aced it.
+It may also be worth viewing our guide on the perception test, too.

 What is the driving theory test?

 The UK driving theory test is the second step towards gaining your full driving licence after applying for and receiving your provisional licence.
 You must be 17 years of age before taking the test, although you sit it after your 16th birthday if you qualify for the Personal Independence Payment.

 You will need to pass the theory test before you can book a practical examination, and it aims to test your knowledge of the Highway Code and driving in the UK.
 The questions are based on official Driving and Vehicle Standards Agency (DVSA) guides: The Official Highway Code, Know Your Traffic Signs and The Official DVSA Guide To Driving.
 Mock theory tests are a great way to learn what to expect, and these can be easily found online for free, including officially approved Government tests.